Düsseldorf: Economy

+Düsseldorf is among the leading economic centres of Germany.
+The city combines a strong service economy with diversified industrial activity.
+As of 2023, Düsseldorf’s GDP was approximately €62.7 billion, making it the 8th highest among German cities in terms of economic output.
+In 2024, the city’s unemployment rate averaged 7.7%.

+Düsseldorf forms a joint economic region with the neighbouring district of Mettmann.
+It is the wealthiest economic region in North Rhine-Westphalia.
+As of 2023, the region had a GDP per capita of around €72,900, with the city of Düsseldorf itself reaching €93,600 per capita, while the district of Mettmann was closer to the state average at €46,300.
+Productivity, measured as GDP per working hour, was also significantly higher than the state average: employees in the Düsseldorf region generated about €71.3 per hour, compared with €61.2 per hour in North Rhine-Westphalia.
+The region’s purchasing power is the highest in North Rhine-Westphalia, both per capita and per household.

 Düsseldorf has become one of the top telecommunications centres in Germany.
 With two of the four big German providers of mobile frequencies, D2 Vodafone and E-Plus, Düsseldorf leads the German mobile phone market.
 There are many foreign information and communication technology companies in Düsseldorf such as Huawei, NTT, Ericsson, Oppo, Vivo and Xiaomi.
 There are 18 internet service providers located in the capital of North Rhine-Westphalia.
-There are two airlines with headquarters in the city: Eurowings and formerly independent LTU International.
+Eurowings, a low-cost carrier wholly owned by the Lufthansa Group, is headquartered in the city.

-Many of the internet companies in Düsseldorf have their roots in the world of advertising: there are 400 advertising agencies in Düsseldorf, among them three of the largest in Germany: BBDO Group, Grey Global Group and Publicis.
+Many of the internet companies in Düsseldorf have their roots in the world of advertising: there are 400 advertising agencies in Düsseldorf, among them four of the largest in Germany: BBDO Worldwide, Havas Worldwide, Grey Global Group and Publicis.
 A number of affiliates of foreign agencies deserve mention as well, such as Ogilvy & Mather, Dentsu, Hakuhodo, TBWA, and DDB.
 There are also about 200 publishing houses in Düsseldorf.

-Peek & Cloppenburg (fashion); Uniper (electricity generation); L'Oréal Germany (Cosmetics and Beauty); Henkel AG & Co.
-KGaA (Branded Consumer Goods and Industrial technologies); Metro (wholesale, retail); Ceconomy (retail); Esprit Holdings (fashion, headquarters in Ratingen near Düsseldorf); BASF Personal Care & Nutrition (formerly Cognis – chemicals, headquarter in Monheim near Düsseldorf, but production mainly in Düsseldorf).
+Businesses operating in Düsseldorf include Peek & Cloppenburg (fashion); Uniper (electricity generation); L'Oréal Germany (cosmetics and beauty); Net mobile AG (business-to-business service provider in mobile telecommunications); Henkel AG & Co.
+KGaA (branded consumer goods and industrial technologies); Rheinmetall (automotive and arms); Teekanne GmbH & Co.
+KG (tea bags and iced tea products); Metro (wholesale, retail); Ceconomy (retail); BASF personal care & nutrition (formerly Cognis – chemicals, headquarters in Monheim near Düsseldorf, but production mainly in Düsseldorf).
 Daimler AG builds the Mercedes-Benz Sprinter light commercial vehicles in Düsseldorf.

-Since the 1960s, there has been a strong relationship between the city and Japan.
-Many Japanese banks and corporations have their European headquarters in Düsseldorf – so many that Düsseldorf has the third largest Japanese community in Europe, after London and Paris.

 The "Kö", which stands for Königsallee ("King's Avenue"), is a shopping destination.
-Some jewellery shops, designer labels, and galleries have their stores here.
+Many jewellery shops, designer labels, and galleries have store locations here.
 The Kö has among the highest rents for retail and office space in Germany.